 Even with all these challenges, it typically takes me just 5-10 minutes of research on a new name, if I don’t hit a dead-end, to determine if that person was Jewish.
 This reasonable investment of time makes me willing to investigate all the names that could go either way, and makes my conclusions far more reliable than previous studies like mine.
 11 If I have been more successful, I can take credit only for my attention to detail and sitzfleisch.
 The truth is, I owe everything to the Internet in general and in particular to a rather small group of people, paid and unpaid, who have undertaken exhaustive efforts to digitize a slew of Pennsylvania-specific, Pittsburgh-specific, and Pittsburgh-Jewish-specific records.
 Most of the records upon which I rely simply do not exist online for other states, even for other cities in Pennsylvania.
 I could not, for example, apply my methodology to the Jews of New York City or even Philadelphia.
 Because Homestead exists within such a sweet spot of records, I can do crazy things like investigate every Jewish-sounding name, and because I can do these crazy things, I can get closer to the real picture of who was really in this community.
 12

 So.
 Today I present to you my first crack at that list of community members, posted online at Data.HomesteadHebrews.com.
-This website, running on software I developed myself, has as of September 9 more than 2,400 people in it with nearly 25,000 records linked to them.
+This website, running on software I developed myself, has as of September 9 more than 2,400 people in it over 16,000 records linked to them.
 13 You may be in it, and so may generations of your family before you.
 Feel free to search by name to see what records I have collected for your family members so far.
 You’ll mostly find the kinds of records you will not find on any other genealogical website: tax records, liquor licenses, business directories, Homestead newspaper articles, and lots and lots of synagogue records.
 What you’ll find is only a subset of all the information I have already collected, let alone all the information I still plan to collect, but I hope it proves valuable to you even at this early stage.

 While one of my goals for this new website is to make it easier for you to share in all the wonderful discoveries I’ve made about your families, my larger purpose is to weave these individual discoveries into the richest possible history of our community.
 The truth is, once I follow the three steps above and identify a new Jewish Homesteader, my work is only just beginning.
 I must find all the information I can, online and off, to return to her name to the fullest possible reconstruction of the person she was.
 (Here’s the part where I come to you, because much of the best surviving information rests with descendants like you.)
 To make sense of all this information, I am organizing people by place of origin, date of immigration, profession, prosperity, Jewish affiliations, secular affiliations, family members, and much more.
 Only when I understand everybody together can I understand any one person or event in context.
 14